dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

  <system.web>
 <configuration>
 ```
 *Note: 'Unspecified' is only available to `system.web/httpCookies@sameSite` at the moment.
-We hope to add similar syntax to the cookieSameSite attributes above in future updates.*
+We hope to add similar syntax to the cookieSameSite attributes above in future updates.
+Setting `(SameSiteMode)(-1)` in code still works on instances of these cookies.*

 ## History and changes